There have been numerous articles and books written about Pilates for almost a century.

 With pilates, you become more aware of your posture when you sit or stand, as well as everyday movements.
 This helps you become better able to relate those habits to the aches and pains and injuries you have or have had in the past, so that you can alleviate or even prevent future aches and pains.

 Pilates elongates and strengthens your muscles, improving muscle elasticity and joint mobility.
 This means less risk for weak or stiff joints, and it helps ward off arthritis.

 Every part of the body, from head to toe, gets a workout from pilates, and all are equally trained.
 Your entire musculature is evenly balanced and conditioned, helping you enjoy daily activities and sports with greater ease, better performance and less risk of injury.

 Pilates increases lung capacity and circulation through the deep breathing done during each move and exercise.

 Practicing pilates on a stability ball or reformer apparatus improves physical coordination and balance and promotes good posture.

 Pilates provides long lasting stress relief by calming the nervous system.
 It also regulates stress hormones, such as cortisol and adrenaline.
 Pilates flushes out excess stress hormones with the help of your lymphatic system.
 It also relieves tension in your muscles through gentle stretching and movement.

-Whether it's a private class, one with a few friends, or a large group, we offer our classes online, at your home or office, or at our spa location.
-We have just the right Pilates class to fit your schedule!
+Whether it's a private class, one with a few friends, or a large group, I offer our classes at your home or office.
+I have just the right Pilates class to fit your schedule!

 Copyright © 2020 Serenity Soul Escape - All Rights Reserved.
 Website created and maintained by vocal4media.com